spring-epfl/datashare-network-crypto/README.md

 Two benchmarks are provided

-- `benchmark-mspsi.py`: Benchmark for 1 corpus of documents aimed to measure the time to make and reply to a query
+- `benchmark-mspsi.py`: Benchmark for interacting with one journalist.
+This benchmark aims to measure the time to make and reply to a query.
-- `benchmark-mspsi-many-journalist.py`: Benchmark for many corpus of documents aimed to do the same measurements with many journalists
+- `benchmark-mspsi-many-journalist.py`: Benchmark for searching the corpora of many journalists.

 These benchmarks run the protocol and record the timing in the `benchmark-mspsi-{time-stamp}.json` file.

-A jupyter nootebook (`notebooks\benchmark_plotting_mspsi.ipynb`) is provided to visualize the produced data.
+A jupyter notebook (`notebooks\benchmark_plotting_mspsi.ipynb`) is provided to visualize the produced data.

 To use the notebook:
     jupyter lab notebooks\benchmark_plotting_mspsi.ipynb

-Then open the nootebook with Jupyter's interface.
+Then open the notebook with Jupyter's interface.
 Run all cells to generate the performance plots of mspsi.